 O'Neill's accredited MPA degree is offered in two modalities: online and residential.
-Students MUST take the majority of their credits in the modality to which they were admitted in order for their degree to be awarded.
+Students MUST take the majority of their credits in the modality in which they want their degree awarded.
+If the modality in which a student wants to graduate is different from the modality to which they were admitted, students must apply to switch modalities via the Forms section on the Current Student Portal.
+Students wanting to switch modalities should submit the application as early as possible.